Liam Dunne: Early experience

 Dunne first became involved in team management in 2005 when he began a two-year tenure as selector with the Wexford juvenile hurling teams.
-He became a selector with the Wexford minor team in 2007, however, he enjoyed little success.
+He became a selector with the Wexford minor team in 2007, however, the team had limited success.

 Oulart–The Ballagh

 In 2009 Dunne has just retired from club hurling when he succeeded Kevin Ryan as manager of the Oulart–The Ballagh senior team.
-In his debut season in charge Dunne guided Oulart to a sixth successive county Championship decider.
+In his debut season in charge, Dunne guided Oulart to a sixth successive county Championship decider.
 A 3–12 to 1–13 defeat of Buffer's Alley gave Dunne's team their seventh championship title ever.

 Oulart reached the county final again in 2010.
-Dunne's side retained their title following a 1–14 to 0–6 trouncing of St. Martin's.
+Dunne's side retained their title following a 1–14 to 0–6 win over St. Martin's.

-In 2011 Dunne's team made history by winning a third successive championship for the first time in their history.
+In 2011, Dunne's team made history by winning a third successive championship for the first time in their history.
 A 1–10 to 0–11 defeat of Rathnure gave Oulart the historic victory.

 Wexford

 Following his success at club level Dunne was appointed manager of the Wexford senior hurling team in November 2011.
 His first season in charge saw Wexford lose their opening championship game to Offaly.
 Subsequent defeats of Westmeath and Carlow were followed by a championship exit at the hands of Cork.

-The second season saw Wexford give the Dublin a scare at a sunny soaked Wexford Park only for it to end in a draw.

-The replay proved to be a disappointment for The Slaneysiders as Dublin ran out comfortable winners at Parnell Park.

-Wexford were subsequently defeated by Clare despite the game being dragged to extra-time at Semple Stadium.
+The second season saw Wexford give Dublin a scare at Wexford Park only for it to end in a draw.
+In the replay, Dublin ran out comfortable winners against Wexford at Parnell Park.
+Wexford were subsequently defeated by Clare in a game that went to extra-time at Semple Stadium.

-Despite those defeats Dunne was ratified to remain in charge with The Model men for another two years.
+Despite those defeats, Dunne was ratified to remain in charge with Wexford for another two years.